ainayves/cgpt/README.md

 ### DESCRIPTION

-`cgpt` is a Python module that allows you to use Chat-GPT directly in your favorite Terminal.
+`cgpt` is a Python module that allows you to use AI directly in your favorite Terminal.
+This package is based on [CLICK](https://github.com/pallets/click) for creating beautiful command line interfaces in a composable way.

 ### :question: REQUIREMENTS